 ARTICLE.
 You ready for a BIG EARTHQUAKE?
-Find out Saturday, October 27, 2018.
+Find out Saturday, May 25th, 2019.
+This is a self-participation event.
+At the very least talk to every adjacent neighbor.

 ACTION PLAN for ~ 7.3 – The Coast is Flat

-This scenario is a 7.3 earthquake occurring along Highway 280, west of San Mateo.
+Imagine this scenario ~ a 7.3 earthquake occurring along Highway 280, west of San Mateo.
 The effects would be severe.
 Extrapolating from the 1989 Loma Prieta and 2014 Napa quakes effects in the more rural towns of Napa Valley and Santa Cruz, one can estimate on the Coastside several hundred red-tagged buildings, hundreds injured and dozens of fatalities.

 This exercise is focused on answering the question: